The Oldest Maine Coon Cat

 His owner, Michele, passed up the opportunity to submit him to the Guinness Book of World Records because she did not think he would like the attention, especially during his senior years (source 1).

-Do Maine Coons Live Longer Than Other Cats?
+Do Maine Coons Live Longer?

-Overall, the Maine Coon’s lifespan is somewhat shorter than the average cat, which ranges between 13 and 17 years.
+The Maine Coon lifespan ranges between 12 and 15 years.
+Their lifespan is shorter than the average cat, which ranges between 13 and 17 years.

 Compared to other cat breeds, the Maine Coon’s lifespan is average.
 However, their minimal health problems mean they’re less prone to fatal conditions than longer-lived breeds like the Siamese.